oscar-defelice/DSAcademy-lectures/Lectures_src/README.md

 # Lecture Plan

 Here we describe the lecture plan and insert the link to the corresponding material.

 ---

 ## [Introduction](https://oscar-defelice.github.io/DSAcademy-lectures/Lectures_src/00.Introduction) 🎒

 Here we collect the introductory arguments for this course.
+In this lecture, we review some basic concepts in statistics, like probability distributions and hypothesis testing.

-In this lectures, we illustrate the general working scheme of a _Machine Learning model_, explaining the main categories of automated learning _i.e._
+Hence, we illustrate the general working scheme of a _Machine Learning model_, explaining the main categories of automated learning _i.e._

 - supervised learning
 - unsupervised learning
 - reinforcement learning

  Furthermore, we explore the main differences between predictive tasks of _classification_ and _regression_.

 Hence, we show a first example of predictive model: _linear regression_.
 Finally, we also focus on the general lifecycle of a Data Science model.

 ## [Pandas and data visualisation](https://oscar-defelice.github.io/DSAcademy-lectures/Lectures_src/01.Pandas) 🐼